Sport in Sweden: History

 The Swedish sport movement can be traced back to the early 19th century and the Pehr Henrik Ling gymnastics, a recreational movement that would keep its position as the largest fitness activity in Sweden many years into the 20th century.
 It was also the main sport activity practiced in schools through half that century.
 The sport movement took its first steps in the 1880s and 1890s, when for example football, bandy and athletics took its first steps in Sweden towards becoming modern sports.

 The first public orienteering competition in Sweden was held in 1981 (see history of orienteering).
 Today, orienteering is one of the most popular sports in Sweden, attracting more than 100,000 runners.

-Organization

-Unlike the United States, organized sports even for younger people isn't connected to schools the same way.
-Also, many sports club in Sweden compete in more sports than one.

 Prominent athletes, teams and competitions

 For an average sized nation, Sweden has top results in many different sports.